 But on the flip side, I’m thankful that everyone got to experience this wonderful event together.
 I know we will be talking about this day for years to come.
 It’s nice to know that all members of my family will know what my daughter is doing as she tries to dance like the Sugar Plum Fairy.

-Have you seen The Nutcracker in NYC yet?
+Have you seen the NYC Ballet Nutcracker yet?
 Planning on making the trip?
 Would love to hear your thoughts!